LaurelAP/Portfolio/README.md

 <br/>Languages: Python and XPath with Selenium WebDriver

 [Redesigned Template](https://github.com/LaurelAP/Portfolio/blob/main/Painter_RedesignedTemplate-excerpt.pdf)
-- A revised and redesigned product template for all courses across the organization.
+- A revised and redesigned template for all courses across the organization.
 The template was streamlined using content marketing techniques to increase user engagement and to reduce word count by 20%.
 <br/>Platform: Brightspace LMS

 ---